Glycemic Index of Popcorn

 What is the glycemic index of Popcorn?

-Popcorn has a glycemic index (GI) of 55, which is classified as low GI.
-As a low GI food, Popcorn provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Popcorn has a glycemic index of 55, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Popcorn?